jgomezlopez/esp8266_no_sdk_baremetal_cpp/README.md

 This project is designed for learning purposes — to understand the ESP8266 memory map, UART, interrupts, and peripheral handling at the bare-metal level.

 ## Requirements
 - Xtensa lx106 toolchain (gcc 15).
-For cpp_baseline or cpp_17 examples you can use [Link](https://dl.espressif.com/dl/xtensa-lx106-elf-gcc8_4_0-esp-2020r3-linux-amd64.tar.gz)
+For cpp_baseline or cpp_17 examples you can use [Official Expressif toolchain gcc 8-4](https://dl.espressif.com/dl/xtensa-lx106-elf-gcc8_4_0-esp-2020r3-linux-amd64.tar.gz)
 - CMake 4.2.1.
 For cpp_baseline or cpp_17 examples you can use CMake 3.28.
 - Esptool.

-All the requirements can be found in the Podman container created in the repo [Link](https::/)
+All the requirements can be found in the Podman container created in the repo [Modern C++ toolchain for xtensa-lx106](https://github.com/jgomezlopez/esp8266_toolchain)

 ## Build
 `cd examples/<project_name>`